Thienpont Wine is a well-established wine importer and wine merchant based at Hof te Cattebeke,

 Here is a chance to meet them:

-The newest recruit at Thienpont Wine, Amandine brings lots of energy, organization and social skills to her new job as Communication Assistant.
+Amandine brings lots of energy, organization and social skills to her job as Communication Assistant.
 By coincidence, she lives in a neighbouring village and has a French restaurateur father and a Flemish mother, Amandine attended Spermalie Hotel and Tourism school and has a Bachelor degree in Office Management and Event Planning.
 She is quickly bringing us all into the 21st century with her social media and marketing plans.
-Needless to say, she has enrolled in the Sommelier diploma course at Syntra.
+Needless to say, she has graduated as Aspirant Sommelier and is now continuing her studies Sommelier Conseil at Syntra.

 Serge is our jack-of-all trades: he helps out in the warehouse; he is our second delivery man; he looks after the maintenance of the buildings and the cellars; he helps set up wine tastings.
 In fact every task that comes up, Serge does it with a big smile.
 His love of cooking, gardening and wine is much appreciated by the Thienpont team.